 Thayer School's research focus areas are: engineering in medicine, energy technologies, and complex systems.
-Current projects address these focus areas and/or involve one or more of the following engineering disciplines: Biomedical; Chemical & Biochemical; Computer; Electrical; Engineering Physics; Environmental; Materials; and Mechanical Systems.
+Current projects address these focus areas and/or involve one or more of the following engineering disciplines: Biomedical; Chemical & Biochemical; Computer; Electrical; Engineering Physics; Environmental; Materials Science; and Mechanical.

 There are several ways undergraduates can participate in current research projects: by completing an honors thesis, working as a research assistant, or serving as an intern at one of the many companies founded by engineering faculty.